Explore the Minor in Professional Writing

 - Work on a tight deadline, such as a 24-hour turnaround

 - Write concisely

 - See a large project from conception through development to final edits

 Scholarships and Funding

 The Chen Ya and Siuha Anita Liu Award for Professional Writing supports a student minoring in professional writing and majoring in a STEM (science, technology, engineering and mathematics) field.
-Read details about eligibility and how to apply [pdf].
+Go to the Dept. of English Scholarships page for more details on eligibility and how to apply.

 Frequently Asked Questions

 By completing a professional writing internship, you will: